Yonle/litebc/README.md

 // The rest of your code
 ```

-### Setting Maximum redirect
+### Setting Maximum refresh
-By default, We redirect on validation for `2` times.
+By default, We refresh on validation for `3` times.
 To change this, Simply do:

 ```js
 const litebc = require("litebc");